The Euclidean distance degree of one-parameter anchored multiview varieties: Preliminaries

 \subsection{More multiview varieties and triangulation}

-In this subsection, we define what are known as \demph{anchored point multiview varieties}.
+\jose{Anchored multiview varieties arise naturally when the world contains known structures, such as a curve, line, or surface.
+These models describe all possible image observations of points constrained to lie on $\worldVariety$.} In this subsection, we recall the definition of \demph{anchored point multiview varieties}.
 To stay organized and minimize notation, we focus on the camera arrangement and the image it induces.

 \begin{definition} Let $\camConf = (C_1,\dots,C_n)$ be a \demph{camera arrangement}, where each $C_i$ is a full-rank $(\dimPPImage+1)\times(\dimPPWorld+1)$ matrix.
 Define the rational map

 The \demph{(point) multiview variety of $\worldAmbient$} with respect to $\camConf$ is